CLadder: Assessing Causal Reasoning in Language Models: Testing LLMs with

 \subsection{Experimental Setup}

 Our empirical investigation focuses on some of the most recent language models.
-We include the latest GPT-4 \citep{openai2023gpt4} with 1T parameters, the previous ChatGPT (i.e., GPT-3.5) with 175B parameters, and then a series of earlier models with instruction-tuning on the 175B GPT-3 (text-davinci-001, -002, and -003) \citep{ouyang2022instructGPT}.
+We include the latest GPT-4 \citep{openai2023gpt4} with 1T parameters by the time we conduct the experiments (i.e., gpt-4-1106-preview), the previous ChatGPT (i.e., GPT-3.5) with 175B parameters, and then a series of earlier models with instruction-tuning on the 175B GPT-3 (text-davinci-001, -002, and -003) \citep{ouyang2022instructGPT}.
 As baselines, we also include the non-instruction-tuned GPT-3 (davinci).
 We use the OpenAI API with temperature 0 when querying these models.
-We also include open-source, more efficient models like LLaMa \citep{touvron2023llama} and its instruction-tuned version \citep{taori2023alpaca}, both with the same number of parameters, 6.7B.
+We also include open-source, more efficient models like LLaMa \citep{touvron2023llama} and its instruction-tuned version Alpaca \citep{taori2023alpaca}, both with the same number of parameters, 6.7B.